synfig/synfig-docs-dev/docs/renderer_docs/render_queue.rst

     register_mode(TaskSW::mode_token.handle()); // function in Renderer class

-Renderers derieve from the ``Renderer`` class, which has most of the functionality already built in.
+Renderers derive from the ``Renderer`` class, which has most of the functionality already built in.
 So, creating a new renderer is as simple as,

-* derieve from ``Renderer`` class,
+* derive from ``Renderer`` class,
 * override ``get_name()``,
 * register optimizers and mode in the constructor,
 * register renderer in ``Renderer::initialize_renderers``.